Americans move from place to place more than any other nation of people.

 Records

-for listings, addresses, and telephone numbers of local,
+for listings, addresses, and telephone numbers of local, county, state, and

-county, state, and national public and private records depositories.
+national public and private records depositories.

-Three main sources yield the most information about an individual:
+Three main sources yield the most information about an

 (1) People who are or have been in contact with your subject.
-Your advantage: most people are willing to answer
+Your advantage:

-questions posed in a straightforward and friendly manner.
+most people are willing to answer questions posed in a straightforward and

-(2) Printed or written material, which includes directories, newspaper reports, magazine articles, medical
+(2) Printed or written material, which includes directories, newspaper

-records, financial records, utility records, employment and tenant applications, and all
+employment and tenant applications, and all government records.
+These are the

-government records.
-These are the records that will help you establish a "paper
+records that will help you establish a "paper trail."

-(3) Information Providers - database companies - who have access to both written and computer-stored
+(3) Information Providers - database companies - who have access to both

-records and other data.
+written and computer-stored records and other data.

 People Finder Locate Specialists

-Make use of all three sources, but to an increasing degree, they rely on Information Providers for
+Make use of all three sources, but to an increasing degree, they rely on

-name, phone, DMV and credit searches.
-These database searches may turn up hundreds, and
+Information Providers for name, phone, DMV and credit searches.
+These database

-even thousands of names, especially if the person you seek has a common one.
-It is
+person you seek has a common one.
+It is always best to assemble and track down

-about your subject as you can before initiating any database search.
-Sometimes the
+before initiating any database search.
+Sometimes the simplest investigative

-subject's co-workers, will net the quickest results.
+co-workers, will net the quickest results.

 The first thing you've got to do is obtain as much information about this